top of page

 Planning tip: The fastest path is almost always “confirm scope → confirm permits → submit complete drawings → build in the right inspection windows.”

 Permit fees vary by scope, and trade permits can be separate from building permits depending on what you’re doing.
+Two money-saving realities to keep in mind:

-• Incomplete applications can lead to delays (which cost money through scheduling impacts)
+• Incomplete applications can lead to delays, which cost money through scheduling impacts.

-• Starting work before approval can create expensive problems (including fees and schedule setbacks)
+• Starting work before approval can create expensive problems, including fees and schedule setbacks.

 No one wants to hear “it depends,” but timelines genuinely depend on:

-• application completeness
+• Application completeness

-• volume at the City
+• Volume at the City

-• how quickly the applicant responds to requests
+• How quickly the applicant responds to requests

-• whether planning approval is required
+• Whether planning approval is required

 The main homeowner-controlled factor is simple: submit a complete application package so it doesn’t bounce back for revisions.

-Permits aren’t just paperwork—inspections are the step that verifies the work is safe and compliant.
+Permits aren’t just paperwork—inspections verify that the work is safe and compliant.
+Typical inspection moments happen:

-• after rough-in work (before walls close up)
+• After rough-in work (before walls close up)

-• before final finishes cover critical systems
+• Before final finishes cover critical systems

-• at final completion (depending on permit type)
+• At final completion (depending on permit type)

 Good contractors plan inspections into the schedule so trades aren’t waiting around and homeowners aren’t stuck with an unfinished space.

-If you’re renovating in Calgary (or Okotoks) and want:
+If you’re renovating in Calgary or Okotoks and want:

-• a clear scope
+• A clear scope

-• a realistic timeline
+• A realistic timeline

-• permit-aware planning
+• Permit-aware planning

-• clean execution with the right trades
+• Clean execution with the right trades

-Start here: Book a Renovation Consultation with Elevation Renovations.
+Start here: Book a renovation consultation with Elevation Renovations.

-FAQ: Calgary renovation permits
+FAQ: Calgary Renovation Permits

-Do I always need a permit to renovate in Calgary?
+Do I Always Need a Permit to Renovate in Calgary?

 No. Many cosmetic updates don’t require permits.
 Permits are more common when you change structure, create new openings, develop new space, or alter regulated systems (electrical/plumbing/gas/HVAC).